WassimJabz/MelodifAI/README.md

 # MelodifAI

-For more information about this project please vis our [Devpost](https://devpost.com/software/melodifai).
+For more information about this project please visit our [Devpost](https://devpost.com/software/melodifai).

 # Requirements
 - Pyton 3.x